IR35 – What should agencies & hirers do between now & April 2023?

 What should end clients consider?

-Retain all policies, procedures and evidence of meeting Reasonable Care and compliance to the Off Payroll rules in readiness for possible HMRC engagement under the ‘Statute of Limitations’ rules.
+Retain all policies, procedures and evidence of meeting Reasonable Care and compliance to the Off-Payroll rules in readiness for possible HMRC engagement under the ‘Statute of Limitations’ rules.

 • Retain all copies of ‘Status Determinations’ that you produced and distributed to your recruitment partners, being the Fee Payer.